 Transport & Meeting Point

-Anticipated return time to London of 6:26pm (We have a group train ticket so you are committed for the day until then)
+Anticipated return time to London of 7:26pm (we will not be back any earlier so you are committed for the day until then)

 We'll meet between WHSmith (no 34) and the stall called Breadbox (no 29).

 Click here for a map of our meeting point: http://goo.gl/LCf81